(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 Wrap-up

-Eventually this crisis situation will end, and we will come out stronger if we keep learning about ourselves and our world.
-Remember these 3 core areas:
+Eventually your difficult situation will end.
+And we will come out stronger if we keep learning about ourselves—and find connection.
+The 3 core areas for connection are:

-1. Connection to ourselves: This crisis provides a unique opportunity to slow down, and get to know ourselves!
+1. Connection to ourselves: Difficult situations provides a unique opportunity to get to know our deepest selves.

-2. Connection to others: We’re all finding ways to increase our connection to others – especially those who matter most.
+2. Connection to others: Find ways to increase your connection to others—especially those who matter most.

 3. Connection to something bigger than ourselves.
-This week, consider that surrendering to the fact that we can’t control everything can be extremely freeing.
+Surrendering to the fact that we can’t control everything—and that actually we’re pretty insignificant on a world scale—can be extremely freeing.

 You may also like: